-The casino was located very near Porta S. Pancrazio and because of its commanding view in all directions, including that beyond the walls towards Villa Corsini and Villa Doria Pamphilj, it was selected by Giuseppe Garibaldi as his headquarters during the 1849 Defence of Rome; at that time the casino was known as Villa Savorelli; French artillery reduced the casino to a pile of rubble; in 1856 it was reconstructed with some minor changes.
+The casino was located very near Porta S. Pancrazio and because of its commanding view in all directions, including that beyond the walls towards Villa Corsini and Villa Doria Pamphilj, it was chosen by Giuseppe Garibaldi as his headquarters during the 1849 Defence of Rome; at that time the casino was known as Villa Savorelli; French guns reduced it to a pile of rubble; in 1856 it was rebuilt with some minor changes.

-The casino was built by Cardinal Girolamo Farnese ca 1650; he was a member of the Castro branch of the family; the architect of the casino is not known; the property included an older building which belonged to Pope Paul III Farnese.
-In 1895 the casino was bought by Clara Jessup Heyland from Philadelphia who changed the name of the villa into Villa Aurelia (a reference to the nearby ancient Roman road) and who bequeathed it to the American Academy of Rome (external link), to which it still belongs.
+The casino was built by Cardinal Girolamo Farnese in ca 1650; he was a member of the Castro branch of the family; the architect of the casino is not known; the property included an older building which belonged to Pope Paul III Farnese.
+In 1885 the casino was bought by Clara Jessup Heyland from Philadelphia who changed the name of the villa into Villa Aurelia (a reference to the nearby ancient Roman road) and who bequeathed it in 1909 to the American Academy of Rome (it opens in another window), to which it still belongs.

 In a view of Book 5 Vasi showed three casinos which enjoyed a commanding view over Rome: in addition to Casino Farnese he showed Casino Riario and Villa Lanti; Casino Riario was part of Giardino Corsini and it was the site chosen by Vasi for drawing his 1765 Grand View of Rome; it was pulled down at the end of the XIXth century to make room for Piazzale del Gianicolo.

-Passeggiata del Gianicolo is an avenue which was opened in 1880-84 on the top of the hill from Acqua Paola to S. Onofrio replaced the lane mentioned by Hare.
-In the redesign of the area Villa Lanti lost its gardens, but the casino is still there with its elegant loggia.
+In 1884 Passeggiata del Gianicolo. a large avenue on the top of the hill from Acqua Paola to S. Onofrio replaced the lane mentioned by Hare.
+In the redesign of the area Villa Lanti (or Lante) lost its gardens, but the casino is still there with its elegant loggia.

-In 1551 the villa was acquired by the Lanti (or Lante) who had a palace in town and a villa at Bagnaia.
-They sold it in 1817; after various passages of property it was acquired by Finland; today it houses The Finnish Institute in Rome (you may wish to see their website - it opens in another window).
+In 1551 the estate was acquired by the Lanti (or Lante) who had a palace in town and a villa at Bagnaia.
+They sold it in 1817; after various passages of property it was eventually bought by Finland; today it houses The Finnish Institute in Rome (you may wish to see their website - it opens in another window).

-A small, almost hidden, square along Passeggiata del Gianicolo houses the Monument to Ana (Anita) Maria Ribeiro da Silva, the Brazilian first wife of Giuseppe Garibaldi; after the fall of Rome she joined her husband who was attempting to reach Venice; she died of fever in the lagoon of Comacchio near Pomposa; the following is an excerpt from G. M. Trevelyan's Garibaldi's Defence of Rome:
+After the fall of Rome Anita joined her husband who was attempting to reach Venice; she died of fever in the lagoon of Comacchio near Pomposa; the following is an excerpt from G. M. Trevelyan's Garibaldi's Defence of Rome:

-In the second half of the XIXth century millions of Italians migrated in search of a better life; Argentina was one of the countries which received a large number of Italian migrants; they formed a community which maintained strong ties with Italy; in 1911 in conjunction with the celebrations for the fiftieth anniversary of Italian Unity, that community commissioned Manfredo Manfredi a lighthouse which alternates green, white and red lights, the colours of the Italian flag; the imposing monument is very much in the style of Monumento a Re Vittorio Emanuele II, also owing to the whiteness of the stone with which it was decorated with the same botticino stone.
+In the second half of the XIXth century millions of Italians migrated in search of a better life; Argentina received a very large number of Italian migrants; they formed a community which maintained strong ties with Italy; in 1911 in conjunction with the celebrations for the fiftieth anniversary of Italian Unity, that community commissioned Manfredo Manfredi to design a lighthouse which alternates green, white and red lights, the colours of the Italian flag; the imposing monument is very much in the style of Monumento a Re Vittorio Emanuele II, also because it was decorated with the same botticino stone.

-By looking down from Villa Lanti towards the river one can see the small bell tower which belongs to the church of Sacro Cuore di Ges¨ which is inside a nunnery founded in 1837 by St. Madeleine Sophie Barat, founder of the Society of the Sacred Heart (more on her by clicking here - external link).
+By looking down from Villa Lanti towards the River Tiber one can see a small bell tower.
+It belongs to the church of Sacro Cuore di Ges¨ which is inside a nunnery founded in 1837 by St. Madeleine Sophie Barat, founder of the Society of the Sacred Heart.
 The gate of the nunnery shows the symbols of the order.